 This half term we will read and write numbers to at least 100 in numerals and in words; compare and order numbers from 0 up to 100; use <, > and = signs; recognise the place value in each digit in a 2-digit number; find different combinations of coins that equal the same amounts of money – 10p and 1p; count in steps of 10 from any number forwards and backwards; use number bonds to ten to bridge multiples of ten; recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100; add three one digit numbers and recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.

 As well as helping your child with their number facts, any ‘real life’ experience will really help.
 Cooking and shopping are particularly valuable.
 Your child will benefit from counting up their own coins and using them to pay at the shop.
 They may not yet be able to work out the total price or the change but they will benefit enormously from the experience of needing enough money to pay and getting change when they give too much.
 Other (less stressful!) activities include, checking the time (o’clock, ), ‘helping’ with measuring tasks, spotting and reading numbers in different contexts (door numbers, road signs, etc.), counting anything including money (counting in 2’s and 10’s).

 Other home activities that would enhance your child’s learning experience this half term include finding out about and visiting local bridges, drawing, writing or craft activities related to types of bridges, building bridges and engineers.

 - Other information

 We will continue the snack regime from year one; children will have fruit during the morning and will not need any additional snacks.
 Your child will be able to drink during lessons but this should be water only and should be in a non-leaky water bottle.

-Danielle Young and Mary Breeze
+Eli Wiltshire and Mary Breeze